-When facing constrained resources, households make choices and undertake strategies to meet basic household needs, including adequate food intake, as best they can.
-These strategies include adjustments to diet quality and quantity, trading off food expenditures against expenditures for other (nonfood) necessities, drawing on support from friends and family, drawing on community emergency food resources, and participating in State and Federal cash welfare and food and nutrition assistance programs.
-Data on many of these behavioral responses are now available in the CPS Food Security Supplements, which can be matched with the monthly core CPS labor files and the March Annual Demographic Supplement.
+When facing constrained resources, households make choices and undertake strategies as they try to meet their household's basic needs, including food intake.
+These strategies include adjustments to diet quality and quantity, trading off food expenditures against expenditures for other (nonfood) necessities, drawing on support from friends and family, drawing on community emergency food assistance resources, and participating in State and Federal cash welfare and food and nutrition assistance programs.
+Data on many of these behavioral responses to constrained resources for food are now available in the CPS-FSS which can be matched with the monthly core CPS labor files and the March Annual Demographic Supplement.
 Longitudinal data from the core SIPP panel surveys (including the Well-Being Supplement data) and the SPD also offer potential for studying these issues.
 In general, research is needed to integrate this information into a comprehensive picture of how households of various kinds combine these strategies and resources to meet their food needs and how effective these strategies are at reducing the more severe forms of food insecurity and hunger.
-Food security measures have also been incorporated into other national surveys (e.g., NHANES, CSFII, ECLS, PSID, and NSFPS).
-Studies using these data to link nutritional, behavioral, and educational outcome measures with food security status and food assistance program use are of special interest.